 After you file the I-129F, you will get notification that the USCIS has received it (NOA1/Notice of Action 1).

 Quite likely the most frustrating wait.
 This is the time between USCIS receipt and approval.
 You’ll be notified via NOA2.
+This timeline has been extended and may grow even longer unless the USCIS catches up.

 When your case moves to the National Visa Center.